Home | Sitemap | Contact Us

 The following data is associated with the reaction

-a) The driving force is large, that is, it has a high equilibrium constant, a high negative free energy change and a favourable entropy change
+a) The driving force is large, that is, it has a large equilibrium constant, a large negative free energy change and a favourable entropy change

 b) The C-O bond is stronger than C-Cl bond.